axibase/atsd/administration/metric-persistence-filter.md

 # Metric Persistence Filter

-The metric persistence filter, configurable in the metric editor, can be used to discard incoming `series` commands according to a filter expression.
+The metric persistence filter, configurable in the **Metric Editor**, can be used to discard incoming `series` commands according to a filter expression.
 Commands for which the expression returns `false` are not stored in the database.

 ## Expression Syntax